 Block on Trump's Asylum Ban Upheld by Supreme Court

 We go to the emergency room because we need immediate, competent medical attention.
-Sadly, not all emergency room staff perform to that standard.
+Sadly, not all emergency room staff perform healthcare to that standard.

-If you are in need of urgent medical care, most hospitals are obliged under federal law to provide it.
-(The Emergency Medical Treatment and Active Labor Act applies to all hospitals that accept Medicare payment, which is nearly all of them.)
+If you need urgent medical care, most hospitals are obliged under federal law to provide it.
+(The Emergency Medical Treatment and Active Labor Act apply to all hospitals that accept Medicare payment, which is nearly all of them.)

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.